wooyeoup-rho/python-projects/README.md

 - [Library](flask/library-project/README.md): Website to add and track read books.
 - [Top Movies](flask/top-movies/README.md): Website to add and rank movies.
 - [Coffee & Wi-Fi API](flask/cafe-api): API for the backend of Coffee & Wi-Fi (theoretically).
+- [Flask Authentication](flask/flask-auth): Website to showcase basic user authentication and hashing using Flask-Login and Werkzeug.
 ### Selenium
 - [PythonAnywhere extender](selenium/python-anywhere-extender/README.md): Selenium script to automate extending the expiry of a PythonAnywhere task.
 - [Rental search data scraper](selenium/rental-search/README.md): Selenium script to search for and scrape the rental listings for a particular address.